 The awards ceremony was held on Saturday afternoon.
 Teams received competition awards for their boats' performances as well as design awards as judged by teams of engineering judges.
-The Innovation award was given to the team from the University of Rochester for their design work on toroidal propellers.
+The Innovation award was given to the team from the University of Southern Indiana for their design work on power trim tabs.

 Cooperation and teamwork are important elements in the event so a sportsmanship award, a teamwork award, and a perseverance award are given.
-This year those awards were won by Stony Brook University, the University of Dayton, and University of Southern Indiana, respectively.
-The Most Improved Team award went to Carnegie Mellon University.
-The Video Presentation award went to Puerto Rico-Mayaguez.
+This year those awards were won by Dayton University, Stony Brook University, and Cal-Poly Pomona, respectively.
+The Most Improved Team award went to University of Southern Indiana.
+The Video Presentation award went to Stony Brook University.
 The winning video and all other submitted videos may be viewed on the SOLAR SPLASH YouTube channel.